The class the stars fell on: About the class

 The oldest member of the class was Robert B. Lorch, who was born on 18 December 1888.
 After serving in France as a major during World War I, he was honorably discharged from the Army on 8 December 1922.
 Recalled during World War II, he reached the rank of lieutenant colonel in 1950.
 In a class with many superb athletes, Thomas B. Larkin won the physical fitness contest and was designated "strong man" of the Corps.

 The lowest ranking member of the class, known as the class "goat", was Charles C. Herrick.
 After service in France as a major, he was honorably discharged on 15 December 1922, and became an investment banker.
 Recalled to active duty during World War II, he reached the rank of colonel.
-Also among the class was Luis R. Esteves, the first Puerto Rican to attend West Point, and the first to graduate.
+Among the class was Luis R. Esteves, the first Puerto Rican to attend West Point, and the first to graduate.
 He was the first member of the class to be made a general.

 Sixteen members of the class were sons of West Point graduates.
 Three were both sons and grandsons of graduates.
 Alexander P. Cronkhite was the son of Major General Adelbert Cronkhite, from the class of 1882, and the grandson of Brigadier General Alexander C. M. Pennington, Jr., of the class of 1860.
 Ranked 7th in the class, Cronkhite died in a mysterious shooting accident on 25 October 1918.
 John F. Conklin was the son of Colonel John Conklin of the class of 1884.
 His maternal grandfather was Major General William H. French of the class of 1837.

 Oscar Straub was the son of Colonel Oscar I. Straub of the class of 1887, and the grandson of Brigadier General E. Van A. Andruss, from the class of 1864.
-In addition, John R. Mendenhall's father John Ross Mendenhall had attended the Academy but dropped out in 1881 without graduating, and his grandfather, Colonel John Mendenhall, was a graduate of the class of 1851.
-Pearson Menoher was the son of Major General Charles T. Menoher, who was a member of the class of 1886, and served as the first chief of the United States Army Air Service.
+John R. Mendenhall's father John Ross Mendenhall had attended the Academy but dropped out in 1881 without graduating, and his grandfather, Colonel John Mendenhall, was a graduate of the class of 1851.
+Pearson Menoher was the son of Major General Charles T. Menoher, who was a member of the class of 1886, and, after commanding the 42nd "Rainbow" Division in France during World War I, served as the first chief of the United States Army Air Service.